Phalk/nsgtt-non-steam-game-time-tracker/README.md

 # Non-Steam Game Time Tracker (NSGTT) Daemon

-**NSGTT** is a Python daemon that tracks playtime for non-Steam games added as shortcuts in Steam.
+**NSGTT** is a Python script that tracks playtime for non-Steam games added as shortcuts in Steam.
 It monitors running processes, logs playtime to a SQLite database, and updates Steam notes with session details (last played, total time, and play count).

 ## Features
 - **Process Monitoring**: Detects when non-Steam games (listed in `shortcuts.vdf`) start and stop, tracking their runtime.